Skip to main content

 ADOPT-A-KIOSK

-The DNR's self-service CWD kiosks provide hunters around Wisconsin convenient access to CWD testing.
+The DNR's self-service CWD kiosks provide hunters around Wisconsin with convenient access to CWD testing.
 Hunters can use kiosks 24/7 to drop off their harvested deer's head for testing.
-To expand our locations, the DNR partners with volunteer individuals and organizations to construct and deploy even more kiosks each deer season.
+The DNR partners with volunteer individuals and organizations each deer season to effectively manage our sampling kiosks.

 CWD sampling kiosk